 The Nautilus Fair has been another driving force behind the community market trend.
 Dedicated to start-up designer brands, it sets up markets while handling promotion, consignment and payment services.
 It’s an incubator of sorts for designers, with a network that spans across China.

 ‘In the past few years there’s been growing interest in original designs,’ says Zhang Junyu, an organiser for Nautilus Fair.
-‘While shoppers are willing to spend more, they have also become more discerning when it comes to craft items and indie brands.
+‘While shoppers are willing to spend more, they have also become more discerning when it comes to craft markets in Shanghai and indie brands.
 This has given us the challenge of rethinking our concept and growing.
 We want to constantly give new reasons for vendors and visitors to join us.’

 Organisers are under pressure to attract shoppers, but this means flexing their creativity and entrepreneurial skills to offer diverse and competitive markets.
 ‘Setting up each market is challenging but fun, and I get to make friends with vendors,’ says Wong.
 ‘And it is always inspiring to work with different creative individuals on new campaigns.’